Understanding Anxiety: What to Do When Everything Feels So Overwhelming?

 - Poor personal hygiene

-When your heart beats erratically and you start running out of breath, knowing that everyone is watching only makes the situation worse.
 There is no better way to slow your heartbeat than taking a deep breath.
 It might be hard to get a hold of yourself, but slow breathing can be calming.

-No matter where you are when the anxiety sets in, remind yourself to breathe.
 Give yourself a specific number of breaths to take as you gain composure.
 Breathe in through your nose and out through your mouth at least 3 times.

-Challenge the Voice in Your Head
+Challenge the voice in your head

 Although some anxiety triggers are external, your thoughts matter.
 The voice in your head might be so loud that it beats logic.
-Challenging your thoughts helps you be reasonable in the midst of a stressful situation.

-Knowing how to stop anxiety thoughts starts with admitting that the voice in your head is not always right.
 Your opinions are subjective; they are based on many factors that may not be accurate.
 So, when you get stressed, take a pragmatic approach.
-Question your thoughts and try to see things from a different point of view.

 Have you ever thought something was true, only for it to sound ridiculous once you say it aloud?
-When you are stressed, you might not feel confident to speak your mind.
-Writing, however, offers a great outlet for your thoughts.

 Carry around a journal that you can access easily at any time.
 Whenever you are anxious, list your thoughts and review each of them.
 In the process, you might realize that your fears are exaggerated.

-Anxiety feeds on specific triggers.
-These may be external or internal.
+Anxiety feeds on specific external or internal triggers.
 When you are triggered, your first reaction will be to panic.
-Focusing your attention helps you take control of the situation.

 For example, if you get stressed in crowded places, your best bet would be to avoid them.
 If you have to be in a crowded place, plug in your earphones.
-Listening to your favorite music might help you relax and shift your focus.
-There are mental exercises that help you focus away from your stress.
-Reciting positive affirmations is also helpful.

-How to overcome anxiety when you have been dealing with it for years?
 Despite knowing what to do when having an anxiety attack, it may not be enough.
 Chronic anxiety requires strategic management.
 Various coping mechanisms, if repeated over a certain period, will help you lead a stress-free life.

 To deal with anxiety, identify its cause.
 Here are some factors that might trigger you: